tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 2_Linear and Logistic Regression/Readme.md

 OLS regression may inaccurately weigh outliers, resulting in skewed outputs.

 - What multiple linear regression model estimates the values of coefficients by minimizing the Mean Squared Error (MSE)?<br/>
-Ordinary least squares (OLS) is a popular method for estimating coefficients by <ins>minimizing the MSE</ins>.
+Ordinary least squares (OLS) is a popular method for ESTIMATING COEFFICIENTS by <ins>minimizing the MSE</ins>.

 - A real estate company wants to forecast housing prices based on factors like location, square footage, and number of bedrooms.
 Which type of analysis would best help predict prices as a continuous variable?<br/>
 Multiple regression